Doomguy

-Doomguy or Doom Slayer (Note: Also spelled Doom Guy, as well as referred to as the Doom Marine or simply Slayer in 2016's Doom, Doom Eternal, and Doom: The Dark Ages.) is the protagonist of the Doom franchise by id Software.
+Doomguy, also known as the Doom Slayer, (Note: Also spelled Doom Guy, as well as referred to as the Doom Marine or simply Slayer in Doom (2016), Doom Eternal, and Doom: The Dark Ages) is the protagonist of id Software's Doom franchise.
 He was created by American video game designer John Romero and was introduced as the player character in the original 1993 video game Doom.
 Within the Doom series, Doomguy is a demon hunting space marine dressed in green combat armor who rarely speaks on-screen.
-In Doom Eternal, he is voiced by Matthew Waterson and Jason E. Kelley in that game's downloadable content The Ancient Gods: Part Two., followed by the 2025 prequel Doom: The Dark Ages.
+In Doom Eternal, he is voiced by Matthew Waterson and Jason E. Kelley in that game's downloadable content The Ancient Gods: Part Two, followed by the 2025 prequel Doom: The Dark Ages.
 A different character with a role similar to that of Doomguy was portrayed by Karl Urban in the 2005 film adaptation.

 Doomguy has appeared as a guest character in several other games, including Quake and Tony Hawk's Pro Skater as well as including his likeness as a customizable skin for the Mii Gunner character in Super Smash Bros.
 Ultimate, and being added as an outfit in Fall Guys and Fortnite.
 He has received mainly positive reviews.